pi0/nuxt-shiki/README.md

 </template>
 ```

-The component will render a `div` tag with highlighted code inside.
+The component will render a `pre` tag with highlighted code inside.

 You can use the `as` prop to render a different tag: